SreelakshmiTD/PulseTrace/README.md

 - `history_query`
 - `save_report`

-These form the **zero-hallucination root-cause engine**.
+Tools guarantee the **zero-hallucination investigation engine**.

 ---

 ## 🔄 A2A Message Router

-PulseTrace uses a custom in-memory router to coordinate agents:
+The agents communicate through a lightweight in-memory router:

 <pre>
 pulse_detector